Struggling with a baby fighting sleep is stressful, especially when you can't quite pinpoint a reason for it.

 By creating a peaceful atmosphere with dimmed lights, closed curtains, and no blaring screens, you can help your baby sleep by more clearly associating going to the nursery with going to sleep.

-Making sure that livelier playtime stays outside of the nursery can also help to create this positive boundary and reinforce the idea that going to bed means going to sleep.
+Livelier playtime should stay outside of the nursery this helps to reinforce the idea that going to bed means going to sleep.

 Making use of these tips could be the first step to calmer evenings, a steadier schedule, and most importantly, a happier baby.